twbs/bootstrap-sass/README.md

 ### Sass

-Import Bootstrap into a Sass file (for example, `application.css.scss`) to get all of Bootstrap's styles, mixins and variables!
+Import Bootstrap into a Sass file (for example, application**.css.scss**) to get all of Bootstrap's styles, mixins and variables!

 ```scss
 @import "bootstrap";